New to Telerik UI for Blazor? Download free 30-day trial

 and some considerations you may find useful, such as handling values not in the list, or when the value is out of the data source range:

-You can data bind the RadioGroup to a simple collection of data.
+You can data bind the RadioGroup to a collection of string or value type data (such as int, decimal, bool, and Enum).
 When you have a concrete list of options for the user to choose from, their string representation is often suitable for display and you do not need special models.

 1. Provide an IEnumerable<TItem> of the desired type to its Data property